-A Wandering Jew hanging basket (Trandescantia zebrine) adds outdoor interest in the warmer months.
+A Tradescantia zebrine hanging basket adds outdoor interest in the warmer months.

 Barbara H. Smith, ©2015 HGIC, Clemson Extension

-Temperatures of 50 °F or lower can damage many tropical plants via “chilling injury.”
-It is a good idea to move your houseplants inside when outside and inside temperatures are about the same.
+Temperatures of 50 °F or lower can damage many tropical plants.
+It is a good idea to move houseplants inside when outside and inside temperatures are about the same.
 Plants need to readjust to life indoors before the heat is turned on.
-Before taking them inside, however, it is important to get rid of pests on the plant or in the soil.
-This is especially important for those plants that have been sitting on the ground.
+Before taking them inside, however, getting rid of pests on the plant or in the soil is important.
+It is especially important for those plants that have been sitting on the ground.
+For more information, see HGIC 2252, Common Houseplant Insects & Related Pests.

 A Marble Queen Pothos (Epipremnum aureum ‘Marble Queen’) is well suited for growing inside in low light conditions.